Loading...

 Extract a scalar

-To capture a single field as an unquoted string — for example, the ID of a newly created resource — pair --transform with --format yaml.
-YAML emits scalar values without quotes, so the result is ready to assign to a shell variable:
+To capture a single field as an unquoted string (for example, the ID of a newly created resource), pair --transform with --raw-output.
+The result prints without JSON quotes and is ready to assign to a shell variable:

 AGENT_ID=$(ant beta:agents create \